damonge/CoLoRe/README.md

  - E1/E2 -> ellipticity components.
  - TYPE -> Population type (integer)
 Additionally, information about the density and velocity fields along the line of sight of each source can also be provided.
-We provide a python script (read_colore.py) to illustrate how to read in CoLoRe's catalog output.
+We provide a [python script](./examples/read_colore.py) to illustrate how to read in CoLoRe's catalog output.

 ### 4.2 Maps